AIHubCentral/docs/assets/Realtime Voice Changer/Local/Tg-Develop's W-Okada Fork.md

 ***
 ## Mac

+!!!warning Mac Support
+- There's no Intel Mac support.
+- [b2364](https://github.com/tg-develop/voice-changer/releases/tag/b2364) is currently the last version that had Apple Silicon Mac Support.
+!!!

-- First, go to the latest release page: <u>[Latest Release (click here to go to Github)](https://github.com/tg-develop/voice-changer/releases/latest)</u>
+- First, go to the last Apple Silicon Mac release page: <u>[Last Release for Apple Silicon Macs (click here to go to Github)](https://github.com/tg-develop/voice-changer/releases/tag/b2364)</u>
-- On the release page, find the "Assets" section and download the file corresponding to your Mac's processor.
+- On the release page, find the "Assets" section and download the file corresponding to your Mac's processor (Only Apple Silicon is available).

 ***

 ### Download for Apple Silicon Mac

 - For Macs with an M1, M2, or newer Apple chip, download the file ending in `macos-arm64-cpu.tar.gz`.

-### Download for Intel Mac

-- For older Macs with an Intel processor, download the file ending in `macos-amd64-cpu.tar.gz`.

 ***